shayanadc/data-structure/README.md

 ## pair_with_a_given_sum
-Find if the array has a pair with a given sum ‘x’. for arrays with unique numbers Time Complexity is O(n)
+Find if the array has a pair with a given sum ‘x’. for arrays with distinc array Time Complexity is O(n)